 Pickled Asparagus

-Putting Up by Stephen Palmer Dowdney
+adapted from Putting Up by Stephen Palmer Dowdney

 4 pounds asparagus, trimmed to fit your pint jars and blanched in boiling water for approximately 10 seconds